SoftInstigate/restheart-website/docs/clustering.md

 2. Create a RESTHeart cluster connected to the MongoDB Replica Set;
 3. Put an HTTP Load Balancer on top of it.

+{: .bs-callout.bs-callout-info}
-> If you want to know more about clustering, load balancing and high avalability, please [contact us](/services).
+If you want to know more about clustering, load balancing and high avalability, please [contact us](/services).

+{: .bs-callout.bs-callout-info}
-> If you want to know more about RESTHeart's Editions, have a look [here](/editions).
+If you want to know more about RESTHeart's Editions, have a look [here](/editions).

 ## References